hartmaj2/plat-arch-solids-coloring/Notes/diary.md

 - found out what is Bell number and Stirling number of second kind -> S(n,k) (for computing # of partitions)
   - tested my recursive formula for S(n,k)

+- implemented relaut class computation the same way as P.J.
+Cameron
+  - it is faster for big num of colors (since then there are n! colorings for each partition)
+  - on the other hand for small num of colors and big num of vtces, the previous version performs better

+- also printed Petersen graphs

+- computed relaut classes num for icosahedron and num_clrs = 8